 We're very pleased to share an excerpt from the new book, Finding Sufficiency: Breastfeeding with Insufficient Glandular Tissue by Diana Cassar-Uhl.
 Insufficient Glandular Tissue (IGT) often creates serious breastfeeding challenges, yet it remains poorly recognized.
 We're thrilled that this book is available to help mothers, and hope you find the following excerpt useful.
-You may also be interested in our podcast on IGT with author Diana Cassar-Uhl.

 In the absence of a consensus on how we might classify lactation insufficiency as caused by IGT, I use the following criteria to identify IGT cases: